 It’s worth noting that oil trading, gold trading, and other types of commodity trading typically happens through futures instead of options.
 Futures trading and options trading in the UK are very similar, except that you are obligated to exercise your futures contract on the expiration date when you hold futures contracts.

-Options trading offers a number of key advantages over other types of trading, such as outright stock trading or CFD trading.
-Let’s take a look at some of the reasons why you might consider trading options in the UK:
+Options trading offers a number of key features.
+Let’s take a look at some of these features in detail:

 The main reason many UK traders turn to options is that they are cost-efficient.
 If you want to take a £1,000 position in, say, Tesco shares, you would need to commit £1,000 to buy those shares directly.
 To take a £1,000 position through options, however, you might only need to pay £50 in options premiums.
 The options contracts you buy for that price can give you the right to buy £1,000 of Tesco down the line.